 Commas with “Too” and “Either”

 The seventeenth edition of CMOS was the first edition to rule explicitly on whether “too” in the adverbial sense of “also” should be set off by commas.
-The rule applies also to “either,” which as an adverb can play a similar role in a sentence or clause.
+The rule, which remains unchanged for the eighteenth edition, applies also to “either,” which as an adverb can play a similar role in a sentence or clause.

 The first edition of the Manual, published in 1906, may not have addressed “too” or “either” by name, but it did have something to say about such words.
 Paragraph 132 ended with a suggestion that commas should not be used “ordinarily with such terms as ‘perhaps,’ ‘also,’ ‘likewise,’ etc.”—and offered a few examples in support of this.